 Every week, we open our doors to Vancouver’s broader martial arts community for a no-cost, open sparring block.
 Meet fighters from backgrounds as diverse as Savate, Brazilian Jiu Jitsu, Canne Italian, SCA rapier, Systema, and more.
 No instruction is provided during this time, and all new visitors must pass a safety orientation before fighting.
 This is not a competitive space, but a chance to relax and play with like-minded fighters in a low-pressure environment.
 Some safety gear is available to borrow, and fighters are welcome to bring any equipment that’s specific to their discipline.

-An hour-long workout to get your heart pumping, followed by a half-hour of coached unarmed sparring.
+An energetic workout to get your heart pumping, followed by a solid block of coached unarmed sparring.
 Get feedback on your boxing, wrestling, and mixed martial arts fighting from one of our most experienced coaches.

 The workout incorporates gymnastic rings, bodyweight exercises, and free weights.
 It is accessible to students of all abilities, and will be scaled to suit the participants.
 Coached sparring is focused on building the tactical and psychological skills required to perform well under pressure, and technical instruction is limited (for technical unarmed instruction, you'll want to attend The Lab).
 Contact levels vary, and mouthguards are strongly recommended.
 Loaner wraps, gloves, shin guards, and headgear are available at the school, and participants are welcome to bring their own protective equipment.